-Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.
+Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves recently - and for good reason!

-Regenerative agriculture = old-school organic, minus heavy tillage, plus chop & drop, cover crops, soil science, & microscopy.
+Regenerative agriculture = old-school organic, minus heavy tillage, plus chop-and-drop & cover crops, informed by recent advances in soil science and microscopy.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

 Chop and drop is a critical pillar upon which regenerative agriculture hinges.
-It's important to get this piece right if you're going to go on to expand your gardening to regenerative and recude your garden inputs.
+It's important to get this piece right in order to build healthy soil and reduce your garden inputs.

-Here we'll discuss everything about the chop + drop technique, its purpose, its use cases, and how exactly you can incorporate chop and drop gardening into your own space.
+Here we'll discuss everything about the chop + drop technique, its purpose, use cases, and how exactly you can incorporate chop and drop into your own garden space.

 Chop and Drop Gardening